WSU NASA Space Grant

 Graduate students receiving stipend and tuition support for the nine month school year from state or privately funded sources (TA and RA) will be given priority for this award.

-Scholarships of up to $2500 will be awarded in the 2020 spring semester.
+Scholarships of up to $2500 will be awarded in the 2022 spring semester.
+A cost share commitment of 1:1 from non-federal sources will need to be included as part of the project.
+Examples of cost share can be faculty salary, wages, TAships, benefits, and supplies for the project.
 The Washington NASA Space Grant program values diversity and strongly encourages women and minorities to apply.

 - Be pursuing a degree within the College of Arts and Sciences or the Voiland College of Engineering and Architecture.
 Previous years’ recipients are eligible to apply again.